mcandre/stank/README.md

 # Shell script linters

 These bad bois help to shore up ur shell scripts.
-Though they're designed to work on individual files, so be sure to stank-ify larger projects and pipe the results to `xargs shellcheck`, yo!
+Though they're designed to work on individual files, so be sure to stank-ify larger projects and pipe the results to `xargs [-0] [-n ... shellcheck`.

 * [bashate](https://pypi.python.org/pypi/bashate)
 * [shlint](https://rubygems.org/gems/shlint)